Resilience from Diversity: Population-based approach to harden models against adversarial attacks: Preliminaries

 There are two main hyper-parameters for the CLM training, $\alpha$ and $\delta$.
 For the LeNet5 submodels, $\alpha$ and $\delta$ are both set to $0.1$.
 While in the ResNet18 submodels, $\alpha$ is set to $0.5$ and $\delta$ is set to $0.1$.
 When training LeNet5 submodels with adversarial samples, $\alpha$ is set to $0.01$ and $\delta$ to $5e-3$, and when training ResNet18 submodels with adversarial samples, $\alpha$ is set to $0.1$ and $\delta$ to $0.05$.
 These hyper-parameter values provided the best results which are shown in section(\ref{sec:exp_disc}).
-Optimizing these parameters along with the number of steps ($n$), the counter linked weights (CLWs) distribution within the weight layer, and the learning rate is a topic of a future work.